YVC Program Standards

 -Participate in the program evaluation process.

 YVCHQ Hosted Sites

-While a Youth Volunteer Corps program is traditionally hosted by a local nonprofit organization such as a YMCA, United Way, or another youth-serving organization, Youth Volunteer Corps headquarters also operates programming in communities regionally.
+While a Youth Volunteer Corps program is traditionally hosted by a nonprofit organization such as a YMCA, United Way, or other youth-serving organization, Youth Volunteer Corps Headquarters (YVCHQ) also operates programming in communities regionally.

 The staff at YVCHQ coordinates program planning and community outreach from Kansas City, while a local program director is hired to supervise youth on service projects.
 Together the team works with members of the community to ensure a successful and fun YVC experience that meets real community needs.